RIM's new leader raises doubts among investors

 Lazaridis and Balsillie - two of RIM's three largest shareholders with more than 5 percent each - will remain board members, while Lazaridis will also head a newly created innovation committee.
 Their new roles suggest continuity was a goal in the transition.

-Critics have called for a new leader that can rejuvenate both the design and operational sides of the business or prepare it for sale to one of a raft of rumoured buyers.
+Critics have called for a new leader who can rejuvenate both the design and operational sides of the business, or prepare it for sale to one of a raft of rumored buyers.

-Heins, who joined RIM in 2007 and previously served as a chief operating officer, said during a conference call on Monday that he would hone the current strategy rather than abandon it.

-"I don't think that there is some drastic change needed.
-We are evolving ... but this is not a seismic change," Heins said.

 INVESTORS DISAPPOINTED